leshawn-rice/simple-login-app/README.md

 ## Uses jQuery on profile page for logout event listener

 ### This is not intended to be a secure login form
-### This is intended to be a boilerplate for a future login system
+### This is intended to mini test app to test functionality

 # Demo